TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

 Fig.12 image of the Selected date text

-After creating a new activity all the data typed by a user will be recorded in the database and it is going to be availble to view in the All activities screen
+After creating a new activity all the data typed by a user will be recorded in the database and it is going to be available to view in the All activities screen

 ![](https://github.com/TimurGar/Unit-3/blob/main/CS%20Mini%20IA%20-%20Dtrack/Activities%20database.png)